John Martin (Australian racing driver): Formulas

-He finished 28th in the 2007 Masters of Formula 3.
+Martin finished 28th in the 2007 Masters of Formula 3.
 He joined A1 Team Australia and drove in the A1 Grand Prix series during the 2007–08 season, and continued to race for the team in 2008–09.
 Martin drove the Rangers F.C. car in the 2009 Superleague Formula season for one win from thirteen races.
-In 2010 he started the Superleague Formula season with Atlético Madrid before ending the season with Beijing Guoan, starting twenty nine races for six wins and twenty top tens.
+In 2010, he started the Superleague Formula season with Atlético Madrid before ending the season with Beijing Guoan, starting twenty nine races for six wins and twenty top-tens.